“An intimate, classy little hotel near the Musée d'Orsay, decorated with flair and finesse”

 - Satellite TV

-Breakfast is laid out, buffet-style, in a stone-vaulted dining room.
-You get a good "continental plus" spread of cheese, fresh juice, fruit salad, yoghurts and Dorset cereals, as well as bread and croissants from Dominique Saibron.
+Breakfast (additional charge) is laid out, buffet-style, in a stone-vaulted dining room.
+You get a good "continental plus" spread of cheese, fresh juice, fruit salad, yoghurts and cereals, as well as bread and croissants from Dominique Saibron.
 Bacon and eggs are available, and coffee and tea are brought to you at your table.
+Gluten-free options are also available, and you can order room service at no extra charge.

-All other meals are taken away from the hotel.
-The nearest eatery is Le Cinq Mars at 51 rue Verneuil, a lively bistro recommended by several guests.
-If you want to try some of the best Vietnamese in town head to Tan Dinh, but prepare for a hefty bill.
-For something very special, try L'Atelier de Joel Robuchon (Joel Robuchon is a bit of a gastronomic star in Paris); it serves modern tapas, but is expensive.
+You'll need to eat out for all other meals.
+The nearest restaurant is Le Cinq Mars at 51 rue Verneuil, a lively bistro recommended by several guests.
+There's also a great Japanese restaurant nearby called Sous les Cerisieres, where you can enjoy some sake pairing.
+Or, for something very special, try L'Atelier de Joel Robuchon (Joel Robuchon is a bit of a gastronomic star in Paris); it serves modern tapas, but is expensive.
 Lots more local bistros offer good French food at reasonable prices.

 - Restaurants nearby

-- You’re on the Left Bank, so don’t miss St Germain des Prés, stamping ground of artists and intellectuals of the last century (and this).
+- You’re on the Left Bank, so don’t miss St Germain des Prés, stamping ground of artists and intellectuals.
 You can follow the Boulevard St Germain into the heart of bohemian Paris and find the Les Deux Magots, where Sartre and co. used to sit and talk (you can eat here too).
-If you want to see the latest candidates you can cut south a couple of streets and check out the cafés around the Sorbonne

 - It’s not all austere intellectualism though; try the jazz cafés for some simple hedonism